 Wednesday, April 6

 This is a very unusual plant because a lot of people read the name and mistake it for being a type of apple tree but it is far from it.
-The May Apple is actually an herbal plant, and falls into the perennial category and can only reach heights of up to 18 inches.
-The leaves only come in one or two to a group with one or two flowers which is very uncommon.
+The May Apple is an herbal plant, and falls into the perennial category and can only reach heights of up to 18 inches.
+The leaves only come in one or two to a group with one or two flowers which are very uncommon.
 Each leaf is yellowish-green and is shaped like an umbrella.

 The blooms are white at first and normally show their self in mid-spring and will continue until late spring.
 Most flowers have six petals, but some may have up to 9.
 The Mayapple does bear fruit which is similar to shape, size, and color of lime.

 The Mayapple can best be found across the southeast and often in areas where the grass is seasonally mowed such as rich woods and forests.
 May Apples typically grow in groups or clusters and are shiny and stand out versus the flowers that need to be looked before because they hang below the leaves.